Bandit based centralized matching in two-sided markets for peer to peer lending: Key Ideas and intuition

 Reasons for lender preferences over borrowers could arise from the return on investment (ROI) which could be calculated in a myriad ways using a lot of other factors \footnote{http://blog.lendingrobot.com/research/calculating-financial-returns-in-peer-lending/}.
 For the borrower, the main reason to prefer one lender over another is the past reputation of the lender (since network effects can significantly accelerate the funding \cite{horvat2015network}) as well as the interest matches (especially in VC funding, the investor liquidation preferences can play a role in startup preferences).
 As for the lender case, we sample $u_b(l)$ from a uniform distribution.
 These utilities have been optimized for lender returns in settings of recommendation systems \cite{choo2014understanding}.
 In our settings for preference elicitation, the matching objective function with constraints as defined in the previous section depends on the preferences that are set by agents on both sides at each step of the matching.
 We consider the utilities $\mathbf{u}_b = \{u_b(l_1), u_b(l_2)...\}$, $l_i \in \mathcal{L}$ and $\mathbf{u}_l= \{u_l(b_1), u_l(b_2)...\}$, $b_i \in \mathcal{B}$ that denote the vector of values for each agent $l$ or $b$ about its preferences of agents on the other side of the market.
 And as stated before, the ordering depends on the value that the agents estimate prior to matching.
 There are two ways we use these utilities in our market design:

 \begin{itemize} \item \textbf{Lender utilities} - Preferences from each lender are elicited using their utility functions.
 So, each lender $l$ ranks the borrowers using their utilities set at the start of the matching.
 However, in the sequential decision time step, each lender gets to revise its utilities based on the rewards $X_{l, t}(b)$ it obtains from the matching at a particular round.
-In our setting, the lender utilities at time $t$ for $l$ is adjusted on whether a lender is matched to borrower $b$: $u_{l, t}(b) = u_{l, t-1}(b) + X_{l, t}(b)$ if $m_l=b$ at time step $t$ for matching $z$.
+In our setting, the lenders adjust their preferences for the borrowers based on $X_{l, t}(b)$ if $m_l=b$ at time step $t$ for matching $z$.
 We will discuss the choices of $X$ in Section~\ref{sec:seq_dec} to ensure calibration of the utility values.
-In our work we consider that $u_l(b)$ depends on two factors: lender budget $q_l$ and borrower rate $\eta_b$/
+In our work we consider that $u_l(b)$ depends on two factors: lender budget $q_l$ and borrower rate $\eta_b$/.

 \item \textbf{Borrower utilities} - Similar to the lender, each borrower $b$ ranks the borrowers using their utilities set at the start of the matching.
 However, unlike the lender, we assume that the borrower utilities are fixed over time. \end{itemize}